dogweather/forkful/content/en/c/dates-and-times/comparing-two-dates.md

   \ between them -- whether one date precedes the other or if they are the same.\u2026"
 lastmod: '2024-03-13T22:45:00.522323-06:00'
 model: gpt-4-0125-preview
-summary: "Comparing two dates in C involves determining the chronological relationship\
-  \ between them -- whether one date precedes the other or if they are the same.\u2026"
+summary: Comparing two dates in C involves determining the chronological relationship between them -- whether one date precedes the other or if they are the same.
 title: Comparing two dates
 weight: 27
 ---